 - adapting alternative assessments to accommodate students' specific abilities;

 Time extensions may be provided during examinations when there are significant demands on reading, writing and comprehension skills as well as physical and psychological aspects of stress or pain management and endurance.

 Extra time may be utilised to accommodate reading, writing and comprehension for a student with a learning disability or visual impairment, or it may be allowed for time-out for a specific activity.
 Time-out may be required to facilitate the demands of managing the disability during the examination; eg. extra time may be required to make up for a prescribed period of time utilised by the student to monitor his or her disability, stretch or rest.

 Dictionaries, a thesaurus, computer spell check or grammar check may assist with essay or language based examinations.
-In mathematics or science, a calculator may be allowed for a student with a learning disability, who may understand concepts, but make errors by misaligning numbers or confusing arithmetical facts.

 This access will be provided if recommended by a medical specialist.